 Options are the only asset class, (stocks, options, futures, or forex), where you can be wrong directionally (within limits) and hope to profit.

-Reach out to us at Pinnacle to learn more about options, and the many non-directional options strategies that you can trade in any account, with appropriate broker approval, even IRA’s.
+The Pinnacle Options course delivers a clearly defined step-by-step approach.
+Reach out to us to learn more about options, Iron Condors and the many other non-directional options strategies that you can trade in any account, with appropriate broker approval, even IRA’s.

-(While this is a high probability, low risk trade, it is not a guaranteed trade.
+(While Iron Condors are a high probability, low risk trade, it is not a guaranteed trade.
 Every trade has market risk, and any trade can go against us at any time for any reason, resulting in a loss of principal or margin.)